onecrayon/tea-for-espresso/README.markdown

-TEA for Espresso is coded in [Python][3] and can be easily extended with your own custom actions either by writing your own Python scripts, by defining new actions with existing scripts in a simple XML file, or by editing the TEA for Espresso Actions.xml file to tweak existing actions to your liking.
+TEA for Espresso is coded in [Python][3] and can be easily extended with your own custom actions either by writing your own Python scripts, by defining new actions for existing scripts in a simple XML file, or by editing the TEA for Espresso Actions.xml file to tweak existing actions to your liking.
 For more information, see the [wiki][4]:

+* [Installing third party snippet collections][7]
 * [Defining new actions via XML][5]
 * [Adding or overriding Python scripts][6]